Nikita-B05/CSC207-Group230/README.md

 my account secure and control my access.*

 - **Use Cases**:
+    - View Settings: Users should be able to view a screen that lets them modify various settings.
     - Change Password: Users update their password.
     - Log Out: Users sign out of their account.
     - Changing UI Mode: Users can select the UI of their program to be in dark mode or light